GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 ## Command-line Environment Setup

+### Setup using Cloud Shell in Google Cloud Platform Console

+You can perform all the setup through Cloud Shell in Google Cloud Platform.
+In this case, many of the dependencies will be installed for you already.
+If you will use Cloud Shell, skip to the next section (Billing and Cloning Repository)

+### Setup using Google Cloud SDK on your own machine

 Follow instructions on
 [Google Cloud SDK Installation Page](https://cloud.google.com/sdk/install) to install the command-line interface.
 It contains `gcloud`, `gsutil`, and `bq`,